suffolklibraries/lgc/content/collections/events/heritage-story-trail.md

       -
         type: text
         text: 'There is both a bus and train service that are a short walking distance to Library.
 The nearest car park is Clapham Road Car Park. '
+  -
+    type: heading
+    attrs:
+      level: 3
+    content:
+      -
+        type: text
+        text: 'How to book'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'There''s no need to book just come along to the library and pick up a map!'
-updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1663064399
+updated_at: 1663082532
 organisers:
   - get-suffolk-reading
 ---
-Come and enjoy the exciting story trail through the town down to the train station.
+Come and enjoy an exciting story trail through Lowestoft down to the train station!